-02 Apr What Are The Healthiest Breads?
+01 Apr What Are The Healthiest Breads?

 IS BREAD GOOD FOR YOU?

-According to the National Association of British and Irish Flour Millers (NABIM), bread is bought by 99.8% of British households, with the equivalent of nearly 11 million loaves sold every day across the country.
+According to the National Association of British and Irish Flour Millers (NABIM), bread is bought by 99.8% of British households, with the equivalent of nearly 11 million loaves sold every day across the UK.
 It’s fair to say bread is a big part of our diets.
 But how healthy is bread?

 Not all bread is created equal.
 In fact, it can range from being a nutritious addition to a nutritional disaster depending on which one you pick.
 Some breads are highly processed, containing refined, starchy carbohydrates and numerous synthetic additives.
 Others are minimally processed and nutrient dense.
 To help you make the healthiest choices, below we’ve ranked a few popular bread choices from worst to best in terms of their nutritional value.